LukeShortCloud/simpler_things_rpg/simpler_things.md

     * A big quest is completed.
     * Lots of little quests are completed.
     * Every game session.
-* Every level up, a PC gets a new Expertise of their choice.
+* Every level up, a PC gets a new Boosted Skill of their choice.
 * Every four levels (4, 8, 12, 16, etc.), a PC adds one point to a Trait of their choice: Awareness, Knowledge, or Vitality.

 ## Health